1960

 Twilight for Trujillo

-This article focuses on possibilities of the future political scenario after the fall of the regime of Generalissimo Rafael Leonidas Trujillo Molina in Dominican Republic which is tottering.
-The chaos and anger that will follow the fall, there will be no embrace.
-The sudden anti-Trujillo policy of the U.S. and the dramatic condemnation of the Dominican Republic by the Organization of American States (OAS) at San Jose have come too late to avert what State Department planners fear most an anti-American, Fidel Castro-leaning successor to Trujillo.
-There are degrees of bitterness and contempt, and the exact character of tile post-Trujillo regime will depend on the forces used to overthrow the Generalissimo.
+THE UNITED STATES hovers over the Dominican Republic these days, waiting eagerly for a reward.
+The reasoning is simple: Everyone sees that the regime of Generalissimo Rafael Leonidas Trujillo Molina is tottering; everyone knows the State Department nudged it a bit; surely, after the crash, the new regime will embrace the nudger.
+But, in the chaos and anger that will follow the fall, there will be no embrace.
+The sudden anti-Trujillo policy of the United States and the dramatic condemnation of the Dominican Republic by the Organization of American States (OAS) at San Jose have come too late to avert what State Department planners fear most: an anti-American, Castro-leaning successor to Trujillo.
+For thirty years, the United States has bolstered the brutal tyranny of El Benefactor.
+Now that his enemies have him on the run, the United States has jumped to their side.
+For the final push, this new aid may be accepted and used; but the United States will receive in return only a few cold stares, a polite nod, contempt, smoldering bitterness.
+However, there are degrees of bitterness and contempt, and the exact character of the post-Trujillo regime will depend on the forces used to overthrow the Generalissimo...

 December 3, 1960

-Luis Muñoz Marín, Puerto Rico's first elected Governor, remains in La Fortaleza, Puerto Rico.
-Despite his victory, a threat lingers, perhaps not to his power, but to the political stability of Puerto Rico.
+LUIS MUNOZ MARIN, Puerto Rico’s first elected Governor, remains in La Fortaleza.
+He sits in the Governor’s Palace, confident and pleased, for the jibaros of the mountains and countryside, in overwhelming numbers, have defied their Roman Catholic bishops to elect him to a fourth term.
+But, while confident and pleased, he also is uneasy.
+Despite his victory, a threat lingers, perhaps not to his power, but (more important) to the political stability of Puerto Rico.
 And, while the threat evolves primarily from clericalism, part of the threat also stems from Muñoz Marín himself.
-During the campaign, the flare-up over the tactics of the bishops, who issued two pastoral letters forbidding Catholics to vote for Muñoz Marín obscured some of the political problems of Puerto Rico.
-The Governor's rout of the new Christian Action Party, a creature of the bishops, tended to fill his supporters, particularly abroad, with a heady optimism, blinding them to the dangers still enveloping democracy on the island.
+During the campaign, the flare-up over the tactics of the bishops, who issued two pastoral letters forbidding Catholics to vote for Muñoz Marín, obscured some of the political problems of Puerto Rico — the very problems that set the climate for the letters.
+The Governor’s rout of the new Christian Action Party, a creature of the bishops, tended to fill his supporters, particularly abroad, with a heady optimism, blinding them to the dangers still enveloping democracy on the island...